 The most decorated equestrian in Olympic history, a German rider whose three-decade dominance of dressage redefined the sport.

-Isabell Werth didn't just enter the rarefied world of elite dressage; she conquered and then occupied it for a generation.
-From her first Olympic team gold in Barcelona in 1992, riding the legendary Gigolo, she established a rhythm of victory that became almost metronomic.
-Her career is a study in sustained excellence, built on a profound, almost telepathic connection with her horses and a work ethic that outlasted rivals.
-While she collected individual medals, including a gold in 1996, her true mastery was in the team event, where she anchored Germany to an unprecedented string of seven consecutive Olympic team golds across 32 years.
+Isabell Werth anchored Germany to seven consecutive Olympic team golds across 32 years.
+She won her first team gold in Barcelona in 1992, riding the horse Gigolo.
+She added individual medals, including a gold in 1996.
+Her career is a study in sustained excellence, built on a profound connection with her horses and a work ethic that outlasted rivals.
 Competing against evolving styles and younger athletes, Werth's success with a series of top horses like Bella Rose and Weihegold OLD proved her method was timeless.
-She is not just a champion but a constant, the benchmark against which all dressage is measured.
+She is the benchmark against which all dressage is measured.

 1965–1980